Samuel Romilly: Legal reformer

 Romilly worked to reform the criminal law, under the influence of what is now called Classical criminology.
 He spent a dozen years of his life on the passage through Parliament of legislative reforms.
 He argued against the attitudes to punishments of Martin Madan and William Paley.
 The so-called Bloody Code of justice was, in his view, something that required reform, while, as he stated in his Memoirs, one effect of the French Revolution was to lessen the chances of Parliament passing the necessary legislation.
 The tide of opinion, however, was beginning to turn.

 In 1808, Romilly managed to repeal the Elizabethan statute which made it a capital offence to steal from the person.
 Successful prosecutions of pickpockets then rose.
-Charles Williams-Wynn, on the other hand, saw Romilly's background in equity law, and discrete bills, as inadequate.
+Charles Williams-Wynn, on the other hand, saw Romilly's background in equity law and discrete bills, as inadequate.

 In 1809, three bills for repealing draconian statutes were thrown out by the House of Lords under the influence of Lord Ellenborough.
 Romilly saw further bills rejected; but in March 1812 he had repealed a statute of Elizabeth I making it a capital offence for a soldier or a mariner to beg without a pass from a magistrate or his commanding officer.

 In 1813, John William Ward found the approach too "philosophical".
 Romilly failed to pass a law which would have abolished corruption of blood for all crimes, but in the following year he tried again and succeeded, with the exception of treason and murder.
 Also in 1814, he succeeded in abolishing hanging, drawing and quartering.

-Seeing a connection, Romilly also advocated prison reform in 1811.
-Here, however, reform in the direction proposed by Jeremy Bentham was thwarted.
+Seeing a connection, Romilly advocated prison reform in 1811.
+However, reform in the direction proposed by Jeremy Bentham was thwarted.